Translation invariance, topology, and protection of criticality in chains of interacting anyons: Anyonic states and operators

 Now, we wish to repeat this process for a manifold on which there exists a TQFT.
 We recognise that through the use of Wilson loop operators, charge labels may be associated with the punctures $a_\mrm{N}$ and $a_\mrm{S}$ at the north and south poles of the sphere respectively.
 On the sphere, prior to performing the suturing, these observables are independent.
 On the torus, after suturing, they are topologically equivalent up to a reversal in orientation.
 Importantly, these observables may be computed purely from the fields on the path of the loop itself, and thus their calculation proceeds identically whether or not the punctures are sutured.
 From this we infer two important results.
 First, suturing of these punctures only yields a consistent TQFT on the torus if the values of all Wilson loop observables on the north puncture are the duals of the same observables evaluated on the south puncture.
 Second, the space of states for the TQFT on the torus is isomorphic to the space of states on the 2-punctured sphere subject to this constraint.
 In \fref{fig:Pt} we see the operator $\hat P_\T$ which projects from the Hilbert space of the \textit{n}+2-punctured sphere to a reduced Hilbert space isomorphic to the Hilbert space of the $n$-punctured torus.

 If we now describe the Hilbert space on the \textit{n}+2-punctured sphere in terms of a fusion tree in the region of $\mbb{R}_3$ colloquially described as ``outside'' the sphere (i.e. extending from the surface of the unpunctured sphere to infinity), then we may use the surgical procedure described to construct a fusion tree for the $n$-punctured torus.
-Bringing together and suturing the punctures at the north and south poles corresponds to bringing together the equivalent branches of the fusion tree to form a loop.
+Bringing together and suturing the punctures at the north and south poles corresponds to bringing together the equivalent branches of the fusion tree to form a loop [\fref{fig:maketorus}(ii)].

 It is important to note that when constructing the torus from the sphere by means of the surgery procedure described, one necessarily obtains a fusion tree in the region which is again ``outside'' the torus.
 This is because the branches of the fusion tree on the sphere which terminate in the north pole and south pole punctures must close to form a non-trivial cycle around the torus, and this can only occur if the fusion tree on the sphere inhabits the ``outside'' space.
-A fusion tree ``inside'' the torus may be obtained by the alternative procedure of first constructing a fusion tree ``inside'' the sphere, lengthening the sphere into an open cylinder with the polar punctures at its ends, and then bending this cylinder around into a loop and suturing (\fref{fig:spheretotorus2}).
+A fusion tree ``inside'' the torus may be obtained by the alternative procedure of first constructing a fusion tree ``inside'' the sphere, lengthening the sphere into a hollow cylinder with the polar punctures at its ends, and then bending this cylinder around into a loop and suturing (\fref{fig:spheretotorus2}).

-Given the existence of this relationship between anyon models on surfaces of higher genus and anyon models on the sphere, we see that on surfaces of higher genus we may employ the pairs-of-pants decomposition approach to construct a fusion tree basis in precisely the same way as we did for the sphere.
-Some example fusion trees for the $n$-punctured torus are shown in \fref{fig:torusstates}(i)-(ii).
+Given the existence of this relationship between anyon models on surfaces of higher genus and anyon models on the sphere, we see that on surfaces of higher genus we may employ the pairs-of-pants decomposition approach to construct a fusion tree in $\mbb{R}^3$ in precisely the same way as we did for the sphere.
+For diagrammatic isotopy conventions to apply, we must now map this fusion tree to the plane of the page in a manner such that the vertical axis corresponds to the time dimension of the 2+1D TQFT and the horizontal axis is a projection of the spatial degrees of freedom, just like we did on the disc.

+We begin by mapping the surface of the torus to an annulus on $\mbb{R}^2$, such that the map will be topology-preserving if the inner and outer borders of the annulus are identified (\fref{fig:annulus}).